- Do I have to register to bid?

 - Do I need to register every time I come to the auction rooms?

-- What is a commission bid and how do I leave one?
+- What is an absentee or commission bid and how do I submit one?

 - Can I bid online?

 - There is a problem with my online account – what do I do?